Franz Delitzsch: Biography

 Delitzsch specialized early on in Semitic studies.
 He became assistant professor at the University of Leipzig in 1844, and full professor at the University of Rostock in 1846, then the University of Erlangen in 1850, and in 1867 he came back to the University of Leipzig, where he spent the rest of his life.

 Delitzsch had two sons, Johannes (1846-1876), who became a theologian, and Friedrich (1850-1922), the noted Assyriologist.

 Delitzsch collaborated with Carl Friedrich Keil on a commentary series which covers the whole of the Old Testament.
 First published in 1861, it is still in print.
 Delitzsch contributed the commentaries on the Book of Job, Psalms, Book of Proverbs, Ecclesiastes, Song of Solomon, and the Book of Isaiah.
 Independent of this series, Delitzsch also wrote a commentary on the Book of Genesis, published in 1888.

-Delitzsch's translation of the New Testament into Hebrew (1877) is still considered the standard New Testament edition in Hebrew and in its 10th Edition it was revised by a young Arnold Ehrlich at Delitzsch's insistence.
+Delitzsch's translation of the New Testament into Hebrew (1877) and in its 10th Edition it was revised by a young Arnold Ehrlich at Delitzsch's insistence.
 This edition was intended to be used for proselytization among Jews.
 Later it was revised by Gustaf Dalman, with whom he shared "a common interest in the evangelization of the Jews".
 It is remarkable that these editions were composed before the modern revival of the Hebrew language, but the translations still remain fresh and alive for readers today.

 In 1880 Delitzsch established the Institutum Judaicum in Leipzig for the training of Christian missionary workers among Jews.

 Another Christian missionary to the Jews, John Duncan, wrote that Delitzsch "stood firm in maintenance of the divine authority and inspiration of the whole Old Testament" at a time when many "seemed willing to surrender".